 Description YTD Variance R thousands Variance % Reasons for material deviations Remedial or corrective steps/remarks Expenditure by Vote Vote 6 - Future Planning & Resilience (27 470) -4.9% Immaterial variance.
-The directorate has 16 vacancies at various stages of the R&S process; 75 positions were filled while 13 terminations were processed since the start of the financial year.
+The directorate has 24 vacancies at various stages of the R&S process; 75 positions were filled while 13 terminations were processed since the start of the financial year.
 Vote 7 - Human Settlements (129 786) The variance is a combination of over-/under expenditure, mainly on: 1.
 Employee related costs (under), due to the turnaround time associated with the filling of vacancies as well as staff movement.
-2. Depreciation and amortisation (under), due to the impairment that still needs to be recognised as part of the year-end processes.
-3. Contracted Services (over), a combination of over-/under expenditure, mainly on: a) Professional Services - Engineering Civil & Building Contractors (over), where grant-funded expenditure was erroneously processed against operational City funds; b) Professional Services - Engineering Structural, and G&D Professional Services - Land & Quantity Surveyor (under), where some projects progressed slower than the planned; c) R&M Contracted Service Building (over), due to the high volume of C3 service notifications within the Public Housing Department related to rental units.
-The high volumes in C3 notifications are due to the aged infrastructure that has been poorly maintained historically; d) Administrative and Support Staff (under), due to lower demand for labour brokers as the Directorate is focussing on reducing the turnaround time of appointing staff instead of using labour brokers for critical positions; e) Legal Cost - Legal Advice and Litigation (under), due to the late appointment of the legal consultant for transfers and registration; f) G&D Advisory Service - Quality Control (over), due incorrect budget alignment at cost element level within the project; g) Security Services - other (over), as a result of high demand for security services at project sites due to increased incidences of gang violence; Continued on next page. terminations were processed since the start of the financial year.
+2. Depreciation and amortisation (under), due to the impairment that still needs to be recognised as part of year-end processes.
+3. Contracted Services (over), a combination of over-/under expenditure, mainly on: a) Professional Services - Engineering Civil & Building Contractors (over), where grant-funded expenditure was erroneously processed against City operational funds; b) Professional Services - Engineering Structural, and G&D Professional Services - Land & Quantity Surveyor (under), where some projects progressed slower than the planned; c) R&M Contracted Service Building (over), due to the high volume of C3 service notifications within the Public Housing Department relating to rental units.
+The high volumes in C3 notifications are due to the aged infrastructure that has been poorly maintained historically; d) Administrative and Support Staff (under), due to the lower demand for labour brokers as the Directorate is focussing on reducing the turnaround time of appointing staff instead of using labour brokers for critical positions; e) Legal Cost - Legal Advice and Litigation (under), due to the late appointment of the legal consultant for transfers and registration; f) G&D Advisory Service - Quality Control (over), due incorrect budget alignment at cost element level within the project; g) Security Services - other (over), as a result of high demand for security services at project sites due to increased incidences of gang violence; Continued on next page.
+The directorate has 121 vacancies in various stages of the R&S process; 251 positions were filled while 52 terminations were processed since the start of the financial year.
 Virement to be processed to realign expenditure.
-Contracted Services - Professional Services - Engineering Civil & Building Contractors, and G&D Advisory Service - Quality Control: Reposting of expenditure will be processed before financial year-
+Contracted Services - Professional Services - Engineering Civil & Building Contractors, and G&D Advisory Service - Quality Control: Reposting of expenditure will be processed before financial year-end closure.
+The project managers are following up on outstanding invoices.
+Final year-end transactions still in progress.